thetarnav/solid-devtools/README.md

 ###### `solid-devtools`

-A runtime package, used to get information out of the Solid's reactivity graph.
-It's a cornerstone of almost all packages.
+A runtime package, used to get information and track changes of the Solid's reactivity graph.
+It's a cornerstone of the rest of the packages.

 It comes with [Extension Adapter](./packages/extension-adapter/) and [Locator](./packages/locator/) packages included.